 A long-time contributor to SeriouslySmoked.
 Jim has had a lifelong relationship with the art of grilling, passed on from his father and grandfather to him.

 Annabelle is an experienced food writer and editor.
 She focuses on common sense, easy to replicate recipes formulated to help keep things fresh and exciting while fitting into her day to day life as a wife and mother.

 If you’re hosting a party, and one of your guests is vegan, you might wonder what you could serve them fresh off the grill.
 Luckily, there are many fun vegan grilling recipes to try.
 These plant based meat alternatives are full of juicy flavors that vegans and non-vegans alike will enjoy.

 If you are cooking meat along with vegan items, be mindful of where you place items on the grill.
 One option is to designate separate sections of the grill for vegan items and make sure you clean this section well.
 Another idea would be to have a separate grill for vegetables and other vegan foods.

 Orange Cinnamon Vanilla French Toast

 Vegan grilling ideas aren’t limited to lunch and dinner.
-Serve breakfast at your next cookout with this delicious cinnamon orange vanilla french toast.
+Serve breakfast at your next cookout at home or out at the beach with this delicious cinnamon orange vanilla french toast.
 This blend of flavors awakens your taste buds first thing in the morning and they are also easy to make appetizers.

 Add the coconut oil, non-dairy milk, silken tofu, maple syrup, banana, orange zest, cinnamon, and a pinch of salt in a blender and blend until smooth.
 Then pour the liquid into a flat and shallow dish, like a pie pan.